1929 Peruvian Primera División

 The 1929 Primera División was the 14th season of top-flight Peruvian football.
 A total of 13 teams competed in this league, with Federación Universitaria winning its first league title.
 Alianza Lima was disqualified after 7 games; their record was deleted but they were admitted for 1930.

 Changes from 1928

 Structural changes

 The 1928 season was reduced from 19 to 13 teams and was played in a single league table instead of two.
 Thus, the championship group stage was removed.
 Two teams were relegated instead of eight.

 Promotion and Relegation

-Santa Catalina, Lawn Tennis, Asociación Alianza, Alberto Secada, Jorge Washington, Alianza Callao, José Alaya and Unión were relegated by placing last in their respective groups.
-Sporting Tabaco and Hidroaviación were promoted in their place.
+Santa Catalina, Lawn Tennis, Asociación Alianza, Alberto Secada, Jorge Washington, Alianza Callao, José Olaya and Unión were relegated by placing last in their respective groups.
+Sporting Tabaco and Escuela de Hidroaviación were promoted in their place.